 Legal Readiness

-Always have legal counsel acquainted with your patent portfolio.
+Always have a patent attorney acquainted with your patent portfolio.
 Swift legal actions can deter infringers and safeguard the startup’s rights.

 Amicable Settlements vs. Legal Battles